slprank/dolphin-memory-reader/README.md

 ### Info

-Package is written in rust and is currently only supported for windows tested on `Super Smash Bros Melee`
+Package is written in rust and is currently only supported for windows and tested on `Super Smash Bros Melee`

 ### Contribute?